VIDEO: Side by Side: Sony RX1RII and the Leica Q. Which would I buy?

 Hello to all!
 For the past 7 years I have been running this website and it has grown to beyond my wildest dreams.
 Some days this very website has over 200,000 visitors and because of this I need and use superfast dedicated web servers to host the site.
-Running this site costs quite a bit of cash every single month and on top of that, I work full-time 60+ hours a week on it each and every single day of the week (I received 200-300 emails a DAY).
-Because of this, I need YOUR help to cover my costs for this free information that is provided on a daily basis.
+Running this site costs quite a bit of cash every single month and on top of that, I work full-time 60+ hours a week on it each and every single day of the week (I receive 100-300 emails a DAY).
+Because of this, I could use YOUR help to cover my costs for this free information that is provided on a daily basis.

 If you ever decide to make a purchase from B&H Photo or Amazon, for ANYTHING, even diapers..you can help me without spending a penny to do so.
 If you use my links to make your purchase (when you click a link here and it takes you to B&H or Amazon, that is using my links as once there you can buy anything and I will get a teeny small credit) you will in turn be helping this site to keep on going and keep on growing.

 Not only do I spend money on fast hosting but I also spend it on cameras to buy to review, lenses to review, bags to review, gas and travel, and a slew of other things.
 You would be amazed at what it costs me just to maintain this website, in money and time (250 hours a month, and about $3000 per month).